stan-dev/posteriordb/doc/CONTRIBUTING.md

 ## Add content directly

-It is possible to just add content directly to the database by manually specifying the JSON objects.
+It is possible to add content directly to the database by manually specifying the JSON objects.
 A simple approach is to use eight_schools posterior as a template.